 There’s lots of different ways for you get involved and talk to us – and we’ll do everything we can to make sure these are straightforward, inclusive and supportive.

 We do understand you may find it difficult and emotional to talk about your experience, and so we encourage you to do this with the support of a trusted individual who you already know.

 If you would like to contact us directly about your thoughts and experiences, you can do this in a safe and confidential way is by:

 - Email: firstname.lastname@example.org

 Your information will be kept completely confidential and will be treated respectfully.

 Everything you tell us will be treated confidentially and with respect and if you prefer, you can share your views and experiences anonymously.

-Everything we hear will help us better understand the care system and agree recommendations for action.
+The information you share will help the Care Review better understand the care system and agree recommendations for action.